hw4090-create/My-First-Github-Project/README.md

-# MIAP Digital Literacy – Personal GitHub Page
+# MIAP resource collection – Personal GitHub Page

 This repository contains a small website for my MIAP Digital Literacy class.

 ## What is on this page?

-This website will shows my digital literacy skill from class
+This website will shows some resouces

 ## GitHub Pages